duykhoa/quote_center/data/JimRohn.md

 Don't be a follower, be a student.

-Can't live on mental candy.

-Someone says I just read postitive stuffs.
-That's too second grade.

 We intend to do something when the idea is right.
 We intend to when the emotion is high.
 But not if you don't translate it to action, very soon now the intense starts diminish diminish diminish.
 And a month from now, it's cold.
 And a year from now, can't be found.

-Some body talks about good health and you stir.
-Right, I need to get a book on nutrition before the idea passes and before the emotion gets cold.
-Go for the book, start a library, start the process.

 Every new discipline affects the rest.

 Life changed doesn't started with inspiration.
 Life changed starts with education.

-Someone says: just motivate this guy, he will be alright.
-Just motivate him, get him turn on.
-Probably not.
-The guy is idiot, you motivate him.
-Now you've got to motivate an idiot.

 The activity is a miracle working piece.
 The miracle is something we don't understand how it work, doesn't mean it doesn't work.